kelllyco/yahtzee/README.md

 Below is a partial list of the things I'd like to add to the project as my schedule allows:
 - Ability to play against a 2nd player
 - Ability to play against a NPC (logic for this built with linear optimizaiton? train a simple ai?)
-- Ability to run on Windows machines
+- Ability to run on Windows machines, rather than just Mac/Linux
 - Adding a non-command line UI (probably with JS, but that's still up in the air)
 - Clean up the algorithms behind my calculator functions
 - Add instructions, examples, and test cases to Git for others to easily play